IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 title: IVI Services
 ---

-IndiGO services provide a mechanism to encapsulate longer running tasks and business logic for some distinct functionality in the platform.
+TomTom IndiGO services provide a mechanism to encapsulate longer running tasks and business logic for some distinct functionality in the platform.
 They don't contain a User Interface (UI) of their own and can run in the background for a long time, matching the platform lifetime if required.

-## IndiGO system
+## TomTom IndiGO system

-An IndiGO based IVI system is deployed as a single Android application that includes all the functionality of the product.
-The User Interface (UI) of the application is built using IndiGO [frontend plugins](/indigo/documentation/development/plugins), and are created to display something on the screen.
+A TomTom IndiGO based IVI system is deployed as a single Android application that includes all the functionality of the product.
+The User Interface (UI) of the application is built using TomTom IndiGO [frontend plugins](/indigo/documentation/development/plugins), and are created to display something on the screen.
 They are subsequently destroyed when content disappears from the screen.
 Frontend plugins UI interaction must run on a single thread (_the UI thread_), as dictated by the Android platform.
 Whereas service hosts should contain functionality that does not need to (or should) run on the UI thread, as they run in an entirely different process.
 IVI service hosts can implement multiple IVI service interfaces.

 ### Discoverable services

-In a deployed IndiGO product, a _discoverable service_ can have any number of implementations (whereas a non _discoverable service_ can only have one implementation of each service interface).
+In a deployed TomTom IndiGO product, a _discoverable service_ can have any number of implementations (whereas a non _discoverable service_ can only have one implementation of each service interface).
 Clients of a discoverable service interface can discover all the implementations.
 This allows the adding of many implementations of a defined interface.
 An example of this is a